GyuminLee/BlockchainDemo/README.md

 Front-end application includes Javascript, CSS, HTML, Bootstrap.

-- index.html shows the dashboard of every users/ services in our application
+- index.html shows the dashboard of every users/ services in our application, the listener of raspberry-pi also trigger here.

 - map.html can perform transfer/ deposit